 |FC Exchange||€11,304 EUR (save €549)||$12,903 USD (save $557)||$16,662 AUD (save $398)|

 |HSBC||€10,755 EUR||$12,346 USD||$16,264 AUD|

 HSBC exchange rates

 HSBC offers live exchange rates that are updated from one minute to the next during trading hours.
 This ensures that customers can receive the most up to date rate available for their transaction.
-Picture below is a snapshot of their rates:

 To view HSBC’s exchange rate for your transfer destination, login to your internet banking account and enter the details of your transfer.
 You’ll be able to review the details of your transaction, including the exchange rate that will apply, before you commit to the transfer.

 How much does it cost to transfer money with HSBC?